ainsleys/derivadex-api-docs/source/includes/main.md

 }
 ```

-A `TraderUpdate` is an update to a trader's DDX account (such as depositing or withdrawing DDX).
+A `TraderUpdate` is an update to a trader"s DDX account (such as depositing or withdrawing DDX).
 The event portion of the transaction has attributes defined as follows:

 type | field | description
 -----|----- | ---------------------
 dict | event | The contents of the transaction event
 decimal_s | event.amount | Amount of DDX deposited or withdrawn
-address_pre_s | event.trader | Trader's Ethereum address prefixed with the chain discriminant
+address_pre_s | event.trader | Trader"s Ethereum address prefixed with the chain discriminant
 bytes32_s | event.txHash | Ethereum transaction hash for the on-chain deposit / withdrawal
 string | event.updateType | Action corresponding to either "Deposit" or "Withdraw"